 Fufu is a traditional dish in Nigeria that is made from starchy foods such as yam, cassava, or plantains.
 It is a soft, dough-like food used as a utensil to scoop up soups, stews, and sauces.

 To make fufu, the starchy ingredients are boiled and then mashed until they reach a smooth, dough-like consistency.
 The fufu is then shaped into balls and served alongside the accompanying dishes.

 It is a staple food in Nigeria and is loved for its versatility and ability to complement a variety of dishes.

-Egusi soup is a traditional Nigerian dish widely enjoyed in the country’s southern regions.
-The name “Egusi” is derived from the gourd family, known for its high oil-content seeds.
+Egusi soup is a traditional Nigerian food widely enjoyed in the country’s southern regions.
+The name “Egusi” is derived from the gourd family, known for its high oil content seeds.